An operator-theory construction on geometric lattices: Acknowledgments

 \section{Acknowledgments}

+The author thanks Jos\'e Contreras Mantilla and Zhiyuan Yang for useful comments.
 The author used OpenAI’s ChatGPT for editorial assistance and for exploring examples and formulations during the development of this work.
 All mathematical content, results, and conclusions are solely those of the author.

 \begin{bibdiv} \begin{biblist}